A portrait of Karl Marx

 Featured image: Tower of Babel by The Tower of Babel (1569).
 Public Domain.

-The Twilight That Could Be Dawn
+Twilight That Could Be Dawn

-The sudden collapse of liberalism
+The collapse of liberalism

-The first Trump presidency was not a clean break with the past, as his cabinet featured several Republican establishment figures.
-They kept The Donald in check.
 The second Trump administration became a different ballgame.
 Trump went unhinged after he had surrounded himself with sycophants.
-His erratic and spiteful caprices became a spectacle so hilarious that even Monty Python couldn’t have made it up, with Trump naming buildings after himself, declaring his birthday a public holiday, and numerous other self-aggrandising acts.
-It was sometimes hard to see a plan behind his actions, prompting his followers to praise his brilliance for keeping his plans secret and taking his opponents off guard, which he often did.
+His erratic and spiteful caprices became a spectacle so hilarious that even Monty Python couldn’t have made it up, with Trump naming buildings after himself, declaring his birthday a public holiday, going after his opponents in the most unclassy fashion while claiming they lacked class, and numerous other self-aggrandising acts.
+It was hard to see a plan behind his actions, so he must be a genius playing five-dimensional chess, his cult claimed, and if you don’t see it that way, you suffer from a terrible affliction called Trump Derangement Syndrome (TDS).
 His economic policies included raising tariffs on Swiss imports because he didn’t like how the Swiss leader spoke to him.
 Then there were his brazen lies, his self-enrichment and that of his family members by abusing his office, eclipsing all previous corruption by US presidents, his pardoning of criminals, and his divisive Christmas message.

 Also noteworthy were Trump’s war threats against Denmark, for, among other reasons, not receiving the Nobel Peace Prize, which he blamed on Norway.
-Then he went to war with Iran while negotiations were still ongoing for enriching uranium after he had torpedoed the previous nuclear agreement with Iran because Bibi Netanyahu told him it was a bad deal for Israel.
-As Europe did little to help him in his war efforts in Iran, Trump revived his idea of leaving NATO, while leaving the rest of the world to pay for the disaster that war caused.
-Meanwhile, Mr Trump was already eying an attack on Cuba.
+Then he went to war with Iran while negotiations were still ongoing for enriching uranium after he had torpedoed the previous nuclear agreement with Iran because Barack Obama signed it, and Bibi Netanyahu told him it was a bad deal for Israel.
+Later, he agreed to an even worse deal, leaving the rest of the world to pay for the disaster that war caused, including famine due to a lack of fertiliser.
+Meanwhile, the Trump regime was already eying an attack on Cuba.
 As a Swedish newspaper put it, ‘This is the problem with having a giant baby in charge of the free world.’
-As a Swedish newspaper put it, ‘This is the problem with having a giant baby in charge of the free world.’
-Also, on the GodlikeProductions.com message board, I was cautious about expressing my opinions.

-By 1 January 2025, it was already clear that the second Trump administration would be different from the first.
-Trump had ousted those who might rein him in, so his erratic conduct could destabilise the world.
-The world adapted, but with no one to check the orange madman, things could spiral out of control.
-The Trump government may seem like a clown show, like the fascist parties in the Netherlands, but their success comes from the failure of the liberal order.
-In Hegel’s scheme, this can lead to progress if the contradiction is resolved.
-My preparations were not yet complete, but seemed good enough had the time come, and close to the finish line, the moment when additional preparation would make little sense.
-I figured it would be around 1 April 2027.
+By 1 January 2025, it was already clear that the second Trump administration would be very different from the first.
+Trump had ousted those who might rein him in, so his erratic conduct could destabilise the world, or so I guessed.
+My preparations were not yet complete but seemed good enough should the time come, and were close to the moment when additional preparation would make little sense, which I estimated to be around 1 April 2027.
 I further surmised that the job would start before Trump’s second term ended.
 My new deadline became 1 January 2029.
-I promised myself to stop by then if nothing had come out of it.
+Things will not return to what they were before.
+The liberal world order has ended.
+Normally, the end of an order would herald a dark age, but the liberal order was never ideal to begin with.
+Yet, a poor order is better than none.

 Liberal states have long had an edge because of capitalism and science.
 When the Soviet Union collapsed, liberalism seemed to have won.
 Yet, it is better to say that our consumption addiction has won.
 The communists had given up on their project because they had promised their workers more stuff, while everyone knew that workers in capitalist countries had more stuff.
 The modern consumer is not much unlike a drug addict busy committing suicide by overdosing, wanting his dealer to bring on more.
 He has no survival skills and is hooked on a system he can’t survive without.
-The merchants of death, selling us that merchandise, are like drug dealers selling opioids.
+The merchants of death, selling us all that merchandise, are like drug dealers selling opioids.
 Liberalism was yet another fairy tale.
 It has just collapsed in front of us, but liberals have yet to catch on.

 Mediocre vision

-The Netherlands has been ahead for a reason I can explain now.
 Learning history is one thing, but experiencing it is a different ballgame.
 The Dutch culture of the late 20th and early 21st centuries formed me, just as first-century Jewish culture shaped Jesus.
-The Netherlands is an agreeable place to live in, a paradise, maybe, as it is one of the most socially progressive countries in the world.
-But progress always comes with drawbacks and losers.
-So, feminism comes at the expense of conservative men.
-And that explains to a great extent, the misogyny among them.
+The Netherlands is an agreeable place to live in, a paradise, maybe.
+Yet, progress comes with drawbacks and losers.
+Feminism came at the expense of conservative men.
 If they can, they will reverse women’s rights.
-Men even rewrote the Bible to that aim.
-You don’t have to doubt that history is written by the winners.
-Yet, social progress has reached the end of the line.
-We face fundamental disagreements about the direction we should take, leading to an authority crisis and a moral crisis in the Netherlands as well.
-As Judgement Day could be approaching, it seems not a coincidence that the International Court of Justice is in The Hague, the Netherlands.
+You don’t have to doubt it.
+Conservative men rewrote the Bible to that aim.
+And so, you also don’t have to doubt that the winners write history, or rewrite it, as MAGA tries to do with slavery.

 Make America Go Apeshit